 Camp Kenya offers a wide range of programs to appeal to Scouts at all stages in their Scouting journey while taking advantage of the unique opportunity for a camp experience in Africa.
 Our programs will take most of your time here at camp, but you'll have a couple of hours every day as a Unit.
 The programming includes mornings devoted to advancement opportunities - Merit Badges and Trail to First Class.
 The afternoon is focused on skills development and adventure and an opportunity to earn the Kilimanjaro Award.
 Each participant will have the opportunity to visit the gravesite and museum of Lord Baden-Powell, enjoy a half-day Safari, and whitewater raft on the Tana River.
+See specific program for Shibli, Karibu, Savannah, Kilele and Mlima details.

 Whitewater rafting requires a valid BSA Swim Test be submitted in advance of Camp Kenya.
+Youth under the age of 11 years, even with a BSA Swim Test, are not permitted to Whitewater Raft, per BSA policy.